 Go links are used to streamline information privately within an organization, and you need to be logged into the organization’s private systems to use them.
 They usually have names that people will easily remember such as:

-Once you have go/ links set up within your organization (we’ll cover that in the next section), using them is just a matter of signing into your team’s go links system and typing the link into your Internet browser’s address bar.
+Once you have go links set up within your organization, using them is just a matter of typing the link into your Internet browser’s address bar!
+You may be prompted to sign into your organization and you may need a browser extension, all depending your setup.

-Typically, anyone in an organization can set up a go link for any URL they want, and any go link they create can instantly be used by their entire team.
+Typically, anyone in an organization can create a go link for any URL they want, and any go link they create can instantly be used by their entire team.
 So, you could simplify your organization’s links to the point where:

 More than a productivity tool, go links are a simplicity tool to make finding and sharing information within your organization as simple as remembering a word or two.
 When your organization uses go links, people can spend less time searching for information and more time using it.
 They no longer have to remember the name of the website/platform/tool they want to access, or the location of the link, or come up with keywords to search for it.